 Reading

-Since the first lockdown in March I have started to read again.
-A pastime that I have always loved but seem to have forgotten.
-In my home office I have a bookshelf full of books with the best of intentions.
+A pastime that I have always loved but seem to have less time for recently.
+In my home office I have a bookshelf full of books and the best of intentions.
 I intend to read them but never find (make) the time to.
-Recently I read One August Night by Victoria Hislop.
-Set on the Island of Crete in Greece, it´s a sequel of the Island which I really enjoyed.

 Be Kind to Yourself – At a Glance